finleyjchen/slotechcompanies/submit/index.md

 This simple site is a personal project created with [Eleventy](https://www.11ty.dev/), hosted on [Netlify](https://www.netlify.com/), and the data is stored in markdown on [Github](https://github.com/finleyjchen/slotechcompanies).
 It was built by [me](https://finleychen.dev).
 I have since moved to Cambridge, Massachussetts, but still would love to see the directory grow and support other students, recent grads, and other  here in SLO.

+Want to add a company?
+[Make a pull request](https://github.com/finleyjchen/slotechcompanies/blob/master/CONTRIBUTING.md) (submission form coming soon)
 </div>

-Want to add a company?
-[Make a pull request](https://github.com/finleyjchen/slotechcompanies/blob/master/CONTRIBUTING.md) (form coming soon)